KaushalVasava/Tasks/README.md

 🔄🔁 Backup & Restore:
 You can save and restore your data using backup and restore functionality.
 - Backup data to save your tasks.
-- when you accidently lost your data then you can restore data using this functionality.
+- when you accidentally lose your data then you can restore data using this functionality.

 🔒 App lock:
-App provide app lock functionality to protect your tasks from unknown person.
+The app provides app lock functionality to protect your tasks from an unknown person.

 📊 Task Overview:
 The app provides you a section for viewing your task details using a calendar and seeing details as per date.